 Overall, 49% of men and women in Oklahoma City are married.
 Divorce rates also stand out, with 14% of women and 10% of men reporting being divorced.
 Among women aged 30 to 35, about 13% gave birth in the past year.
 Many of those births likely occurred at local facilities such as Integris Baptist Medical Center, one of the city’s leading hospitals for maternity care.

 As of 2023, Oklahoma continues to rank high in national divorce statistics, with a statewide rate of 3.3 divorces per 1,000 residents, according to the CDC.
-These figures reflect both early family formation and the challenges couples may face balancing marriage, parenting, and economic pressures, especially in younger age groups.
+These figures reflect both early family formation and the challenges couples may face in balancing marriage, parenting, and economic pressures, especially in younger age groups.

 Going through a divorce is one of the most common reasons someone hires a family law attorney.
 Given the complexity of divorce laws in Oklahoma, many spouses rely on the legal services of an attorney to guide them through the process.